RakhithJK/BishopFox-sliver-wiki/Using-3rd-party-tools.md

 This feature is only supported on Windows.

 Using `execute-assembly`, one can run an arbitrary .NET assembly on a remote system via a Sliver implant.
-The implant will start a sacrificial process (`notepad.exe` by default) that will host a reflective DLL used to load the .NET CLR.
+The implant will start a sacrificial process (`notepad.exe` by default, you can change this by using the `--process`) that will host a reflective DLL used to load the .NET CLR.
 The assembly will then be copied into this process and a new thread will start on the reflective DLL entrypoint, which will load and run the assembly in memory.

 Here's an example with [Seatbelt](https://github.com/GhostPack/Seatbelt):